- What information do we collect and when do we collect it

 If you wish to access any of the above mentioned rights, we may ask you for additional information to confirm your identity and for security purposes, in particular before disclosing personal information to you.
 We reserve the right to charge a fee where permitted by law, for instance if your request is manifestly unfounded or excessive.
 We may not always be able to fully address your request, for example if it would impact the duty of confidentiality we owe to others, or if we are legally entitled to deal with the request in a different way.

-Your personal information may be disclosed, transferred to or processed outside of your country of residence including to Australia, New Zealand, the United States, the Philippines and Singapore.
+Your personal information may be disclosed, transferred to or processed outside of your country of residence including to Australia, New Zealand, the United States, Europe and Asia Pacific.
 Your personal information is principally maintained within data centres and servers located in Australia.
 When you connect with Customers for employment opportunities, the information shared with those customers may be processed in the countries in which they operate which may be outside of Australia.
 We take measures (including contractual commitments from LiveHire) to ensure that any disclosure of your personal information outside of Australia is completed in compliance with Australian Privacy laws.
-For EU/UK Individuals: If you are an individual based in or a resident of the European Union or the United Kingdom, your data may be processed outside of the European Union in countries, including in Australia, New Zealand, the United States, the Philippines and Singapore. that are subject to different standards of data protection.
+For EU/UK Individuals: If you are an individual based in or a resident of the European Union or the United Kingdom, your data may be processed outside of the European Union in countries, including in Australia, New Zealand, the United States, Europe and Asia Pacific that are subject to different standards of data protection.
 We will take appropriate steps ensure that transfers of personal information are in accordance with applicable law and carefully managed to protect your privacy rights and interests and transfers are limited to countries which are recognised as providing an adequate level of legal protection or where we can be satisfied that alternative arrangements are in place to protect your privacy rights.
 To this end: although LiveHire is not currently part of a group of companies, we will ensure that in the event that LiveHire becomes part of a group of companies at any time, any transfers of your personal information between members of this group of companies will be covered by an agreement (an intra group agreement) which contractually obliges each member to ensure that personal information it receives is adequate and consistent level of protection wherever it is transferred within the group of companies; where we transfer your personal information outside any future group of companies or to third parties who help provide our Services, we obtain contractual commitments from them to protect your personal information.
-Some of these assurances are well recognized certification schemes like the EU / US ‘Privacy Shield’ for the protection of personal information transferred from within the EU to the United States and /or the use of EU approached Standard Contractual Clauses (‘EU Model Clauses’) for controller to controller and /or controller to processor transfers from the EU /UK to jurisdictions, such as Australia and/or New Zealand, the United States, the Philippines and Singapore, who do not have an adequacy finding from the EU Commission ; and/or where we receive requests for information from law enforcement or regulators, we carefully validate these requests before any personal information are disclosed.
+Some of these assurances are well recognized certification schemes like the EU / US ‘Privacy Shield’ for the protection of personal information transferred from within the EU to the United States and /or the use of EU approached Standard Contractual Clauses (‘EU Model Clauses’) for controller to controller and /or controller to processor transfers from the EU /UK to jurisdictions, such as Australia and/or New Zealand, the United States and countries in the Asia-Pacific region who do not have an adequacy finding from the EU Commission ; and/or where we receive requests for information from law enforcement or regulators, we carefully validate these requests before any personal information are disclosed.
 You have a right to contact us for more information about the safeguards we have put in place (including a copy of relevant contractual commitments) to ensure the adequate protection of your personal information when this is transferred as mentioned above.

 How long do we keep your personal information?